yavuzkoroglu/gwplus/README.md

 The example command above does NOT generate tests but measures the edge coverage of two tests.
 The output should look like as follows:

 ```
+[ERROR] - Coverage Measurement is NOT implemented yet
 ```

 **WARNING:** GWPlus cannot measure coverage for subgraphs, you must use unified models.